You’ll see credit for completing this quiz in “Unit 1 Cumulative Assessment.”

 Nice!
 “B,” with two simple sugars linked together, represents a disaccharide.

-HINT FOR NEXT TIME.
+Hint.
 Disaccharides are composed of two linked monosaccharides (simple sugars).

 When mammals have too much sugar in their bloodstream, they convert it into this molecule.